jlafayette/zig-tetris/README.md

 # Zig Tetris

 Tetris created with zig and raylib.

-This is a project to play around with zig and learn the language.
+Thanks to Not-Nik for the raylib bindings [raylib-zig](https://github.com/Not-Nik/raylib-zig) I used this to generate the template for this project (everything in the raylib-zig folder).

 ## Requires